I'm a graphic designer and web developer managing my own business in South Africa.

 Continue to add points outlining the entire image that you want.

-To see the points that I've put down, I make use of the Direct Selection tool - the icon looks like this:
+To see the points that I've put down, I make use of the Direct Selection tool (the icon looks like an arrow).

 Click-click on my outline and voila ...
 I can see all the points or nodes that my outline contains.

 I've zoomed in quite close to my outline so that you can see the individual points and that it needs some work to get it to align perfectly with the maple leaf.

 With the Direct Selection tool selected, click on the specific point that you want to edit.
 You'll see the little handles appear.
 By selecting one of the handle ‘knobs' you can move them around until the line conforms to the outline of the image.